What is the NBA Floor Sweeper Salary?

 Conclusion

-As you can see from the figures, NBA Floor sweepers get paid well.
+As you can see, NBA Floor sweeper pay is not as simple as the viral figures make it seem.
 If you’re gunning for a job as an NBA floor sweeper, remember it is highly competitive and put your best foot forward.

 Sharing is caring!